CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a well-structured, highly actionable skill with excellent progressive disclosure through collapsible sections.
-The workflow is clear with proper validation steps.
-Main weakness is some verbosity in explaining concepts Claude already knows (semver basics, range specifiers) that could be trimmed to improve token efficiency.
+The workflow is clearly sequenced with validation steps.
+Main weakness is some verbosity in explaining concepts Claude already knows (semver basics, range specifiers) which could be trimmed to improve token efficiency.

 Suggestions